edwinlock/edwinlock.com/contact.md

 ## Get in touch

-If you have any questions about my work, please get in touch and I'll get back to you as soon as I can.
-I am always open to collaborations.

-Email me at [{{site.email}}](mailto:{{site.email}}) or fill in the form below.
+If you have any questions, or if you would like to have a chat, please contact me using the form below.

 <form action="{{ site.formurl }}" method="POST" class="mt-4 text-left">
 <div class="form-row">